-Microsoft identity and access management solutions help IT protect access to applications and resources across the corporate datacenter and into the cloud, enabling additional levels of validation such as multi-factor authentication and conditional access policies.
-Monitoring suspicious activity through advanced security reporting, auditing and alerting helps mitigate potential security issues.
-Azure Active Directory Premium provides single sign-on to thousands of cloud (SaaS) apps and access to web apps you run on-premises.
+Microsoft identity and access management solutions help IT protect access to applications and resources across the corporate datacenter and into the cloud.
+Such protection enables additional levels of validation, such as Multi-Factor Authentication and conditional access policies.
+Monitoring suspicious activity through advanced security reporting, auditing, and alerting helps mitigate potential security issues.
+Azure Active Directory Premium provides single sign-on (SSO) to thousands of cloud software as a service (SaaS) apps and access to web apps that you run on-premises.

-- Provide single sign-on access to your applications including thousands of pre-integrated SaaS apps
+- Provide SSO access to your applications, including thousands of pre-integrated SaaS apps.

 The goal of this article is to provide an overview of the core Azure security features that help with identity management.
 We also provide links to articles that give details of each feature so you can learn more.

 The article focuses on the following core Azure Identity management capabilities:

 - Security monitoring, alerts, and machine learning-based reports